 A "Service Animal" is a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 In some cases, a miniature horse may be permitted as a Service Animal.
 Other animals, whether wild or domestic, do not qualify as Service Animals.

-Examples of such work or tasks include, but are not limited to, guiding a person with impaired vision, alerting a person with a hearing impairment, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, and/or performing other duties.
+Examples of such work or tasks include, but are not limited to guiding a person with impaired vision, alerting a person with a hearing loss, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with a mental health condition to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, and/or performing other duties.
 Service Animals are working animals, not pets.
 The work or task a Service Animal has been trained to provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals.

 The following guidelines apply to all Service Animals and their Owners unless the nature of the documented disability of the Owner precludes adherence to these guidelines, and permission for a variance from the guidelines has been granted by the Office of Disability Services, Law School Dean of Students Office or Human Resources Office.